NayanDZ/Nmap/README.md

 ## 2. Active Reconnaissance
 Active reconnaissance requires direct engagement with the target.

-Connecting to one of the company servers such as HTTP, FTP, and SMTP.

-ing simple tools to gather information about the network, system, and services
+Connecting to one of the company servers such as HTTP, FTP, and SMTP using simple tools to gather information about the network, system, and services.

 - Ping: This was used to check network connectivity /  checking whether the remote system is online ping google.com || ping -c 10 google.com || ping -n google.com